camilb/prometheus-kubernetes/README.md

     git clone github.com/camilb/prometheus-kubernetes && cd prometehus-kubernetes

-Make any desired configration changes in `configmaps` according to your setup.
+Make any desired configuration changes in `configmaps` according to your setup.
-* ./k8s/prometheus/01-prometheus.configmap.yaml
+* ./k8s/prometheus/prometheus.cm.yaml
-* ./k8s/prometheus/03-alertmanager.configmap.yaml
+* ./k8s/prometheus/alertmanager.cm.yaml

-## Deploy Prometheus with Grafana
+## Deploy Prometheus, Alertmaneger, Node Exporter, Grafana and Kube State Metrics

     ./init.sh

-* The init script will ask some basic questions and attempt to autodiscover information about your system.
+* The init script will ask some basic questions and attempt to auto-discover information about your system.

-* Configure "/etc/hosts" or create DNS records with the hosts and IP from the Ingress Controller.

-   You can always get the Ingress Controller configuration by running:

-        kubectl get ing -n monitoring

-* The script will ask to perform a cleanup, removing the sensitive data from k8s config files.
-The changes can be kept locally and erased later using `cleanup.sh` script.

-You can now access the Grafana and Prometheus dashboards
+Now you can access the dashboards locally using `kubectl port-forward`command, creating a ingress or a LoadBalancer.
+Please check the `./tools` directory if to quickly configure a ingress or proxy the services to localhost.